-The Community Action Board is an advisory group that meets monthly to advise Clackamas County Social Services Division Community Action Agency programs on services for low-income persons.
+The Community Action Board is an advisory group that advises Clackamas County Social Services Division on their Community Action Agency programs for low-income persons.
 Members are appointed by the Clackamas County Board of County Commissioners.
-The group advocates both locally and at the state level on issues related to low-income persons and households.
+The group advocates both locally and at the state level on issues related to low-income individuals and households.

 For information or to get involved, call (503) 650-5643 and speak to Valerie Skinner, or email email@example.com.

 Aging Services Advisory Council (ASAC)

 The Aging Services Advisory Council is an advisory group that meets monthly to advise Clackamas County Social Services Division on their programs and services for seniors and persons with disabilities.
 Members are appointed by the Clackamas County Board of County Commissioners.
 The group advocates both locally and at the state level on issues related to aging.
 The Advisory Council has a number of sub committees devoted to specific issues such as Transportation, and Nutrition.

 Meetings are the second Monday of each month, 9:30 a.m. to 12:00 p.m. at the Development Services Building, 150 Beavercreek Road, Oregon City, room 115.

 For information or to get involved call (503) 650-5643 and speak to Valerie Skinner, or email firstname.lastname@example.org.

 The Clackamas County Veterans Advisory Council advises the Clackamas County Board of Commissioners and the Department of Health, Housing and Human Services on all matters relating to the provision of services to veterans, their families and dependents, ensuring that the needs of veterans, their families and dependents are recognized and addressed in a timely manner.
 Veterans Advisory Council also makes recommendations regarding current issues affecting veterans, their families and dependents.